-At court hearings other than trials (for example, a hearing for summary judgment), evidence is normally given by witness statement only.
+At court hearings other than trials (for example, a hearing for summary judgement), evidence is normally given by witness statement only.
 Even if you are reluctant to give evidence, one of the other parties could obtain a witness summons from the court, compelling you to do so.
 If you then fail to attend the trial to give evidence, committal proceedings (ie proceedings committing you to prison) could be taken against you.

 12. Do I need a barrister to represent me in a commercial dispute court case?